Current loop connection

 A2007 connection to Siemens Logo!
 AM2 analog input module.

 The A2007 signal simulator shall be connected to the AI1 terminal for Analog input 1 or AI2 terminal for Analog input 2.
 Both the A2007 and the AM2 Analog input module are passive and therefore require a power source in the loop.
 This means an additional power supply need to be connected.
 In the example the power supply for the AM2 module is used as power source for the loop.
 Therefore the + connection of the A2007 current signal simulator is connected to the 24VDC + terminal (L+) The - terminal is connected to the AM2 module AI1 terminal.
-The M1 terminal is connected to the M terminal (24VDC return) Current flows from the 24VDC supply through the A2007 simulator, through the AM2 module back to the 24VDC supply.
+The M1 terminal is connected to the M terminal (24VDC return) Current flows from the 24VDC supply through the A2007 simulator, through the Siemens Logo AM2 module back to the 24VDC supply.
 The A2007 current loop tester is used as 4-20 mA signal generator in this configuration.
 The signal is measured by the AM2 module en converted in a digital value which is evaluated in the PLC program.
+More information about the AM2 analog input module can be found on the Siemens website.

 A2007 connection to Allan-Bradley 1771-IFE module.